A Universal Quantum Certainty Relation for Arbitrary Number of Observables: Conclusions

 \section{Conclusions}

-We investigate in this work the QCR by utilizing the majorization lattice theory.
-A UQCR is obtained, which is applicable to an arbitrary set of $M$ observables of any $N$-dimensional mixed and pure states.
-The UQCR unveils the intrinsic structural nature of quantum certainty and provides an optimal state-independent bound with respect to the majorization relation.
+We investigate in this work the quantum certainty relation by utilizing the majorization lattice theory.
+A universal quantum certainty relation is obtained, which is applicable to an arbitrary set of $M$ observables of any $N$-dimensional mixed and pure states.
+The UQCR unveils the intrinsic structural nature of quantum certainty and provides an optimal state-independent bound concerning the majorization relation.
 It is worth noting that the UQCR and the majorization uncertainty relation, encompassing all quantum states, provide optimal state-independent bounds and impose general constraints on the range of the joint probabilities, thereby characterizing the inherent incompatibility of the observables.

-We exploit the UQCR to refine the entropic formulation uncertainty relation by the Shannon entropy function.
+We exploit the UQCR to refine the entropic formulation certainty relation by the Shannon entropy function.
 The optimality of the UQCR can be exhibited explicitly by the Lorenz curves.
 Indeed, the direct-sum operation of vectors can be replaced by the direct-product operation, leading to distinct bounds.
-It is worth mentioning that to explicitly determine the operators which may provide a tighter bound is not a straightforward thing, and to find bipartite QCRs in the presence of quantum memory is primarily an open question.
-Last, we derive also in this work a complementarity relation for quantum coherence between different bases in an analogous approach, which is applicable to arbitrary bases not only the MUBs.
+However, to explicitly determine the operation (direct-sum or -product) that may provide a tighter bound is not straightforward.
+It is worth mentioning that to find bipartite QCRs in the presence of quantum memory is primarily an open question.
+Finally, we explore the interrelations between uncertainty and coherence, and also derive a complementarity relation for quantum coherence between different bases.
+Notably, this relation applies to arbitrary bases, not just mutually unbiased bases.